5l1v3r1/Sonarr-wiki/Log Files.md

 ### Location ###
-The location of the log files depends on the OS, but is in NzbDrone's AppData directory, you can check the location of the AppData directory on the System Info page.
+The location of the log files depends on the OS, but is in Sonarr's AppData directory, you can check the location of the AppData directory on the System Info page.

 ##### Windows #####
 `C:\ProgramData\NzbDrone\logs`